 The real estate market operates in cycles, experiencing periods of growth and decline.
 These cycles can vary in duration and intensity across different markets.
 This article aims to provide a comprehensive understanding of the four main stages of the real estate cycle and highlight additional factors that influence these stages.

-Moreover, we will explore various strategies that you can employ within each phase to capitalize on the opportunities presented.
+Moreover, we will explore various strategies that investors can employ within each phase to capitalize on the opportunities presented.
 At the end, I will discuss the phase we are currently in and how it has affected the commercial real estate market.

 Recovery Phase

 The recovery phase marks the beginning of the real estate cycle.
 During this stage, home prices start to rise, while inventory levels remain relatively high.
 Buyers have a broader range of options, and they can often negotiate favorable prices.
 The recovery phase is often characterized by low interest rates, increased job growth, rising consumer confidence, and a growing demand for housing.
-In this phase, you can consider the following strategies:
+In this phase, investors can consider the following strategies:

 - Opportunistic Buying: Look for distressed or foreclosed properties available at discounted prices.
 These properties may require more effort to rehabilitate, but they offer potential for significant gains when the market rebounds.